Q: Which subtypes have been identified in the USA?

-Q: Can avian influenza vaccines be used to protect people against avian influenza?
+Q: Are there vaccines available to protect people against avian influenza?

 A: Avian influenza (AI) vaccines used in poultry are developed, tested, and licensed for poultry only.
 AI vaccines for poultry should not be administered to people.
-However, AI vaccine for people, specifically H5N1 subtype, is maintained in the national stockpile for use by public health authorities, should it be necessary.
+However, an avian influenza vaccine for people, specifically the H5N1 subtype, is maintained in the national stockpile for use by public health authorities, should it be necessary.

 Q: Should I provide antivirals prophylactically for hunters?

 A: We are not aware of any valid reason for prescribing antiviral prophylaxis at this time, even for those in potentially higher risk groups (including hunters).
 Doing so may be in conflict with recommendations issued by a number of public health experts.
 However, hunting certainly can present risks to various zoonotic diseases.
 AVMA maintains a Disease Precautions for Hunters resource that may be helpful.

 Q: My patient thinks his dog or cat died from highly pathogenic avian influenza virus infection.
 What do I do?
 Whom do I call?

 A: The pet's veterinarian should be contacted immediately in order to alert state animal health officials, state public health officials, and USDA promptly.
 Appropriate confirmatory testing can be recommended by authorities to the owner.
 If confirmed, appropriate authorities will likely have been alerted by the confirming laboratory.
 If infection is not confirmed, but the patient insists that his companion animal was infected, or the patient will not agree to seek the assistance of his veterinarian, the physician should contact local public health authorities.

 Q: My patient has an animal diagnosed with or suspected of having highly pathogenic avian influenza virus infection.
 Should the family be quarantined?
 Should the children be allowed to go to school?